 INFORMATION FOR FAMILY, FRIENDS, AND PUBLIC

 To understand gender first one must approach this subject with an semi open mind.
-Let me say most trans have no intension of causing harm.
+Let me say most transgender people have no intension of causing harm.
 Most of the time the media is quick to point out when a male dressed as a woman commits a crime.
-This is not the nature of most trans as most don't let the world know there dressing up.
+This is not the nature of most transgender people as most don't want trouble.
 While just like the rest of the population the good and bad do exist.
 Many transgender people are active in there communities, religious groups, and society in general.
 While each of us dress to different standards slutty to professional, sloppy to beautiful, conservative to extreme our main goal is to enjoy our lives.
-I've seen many transgendered that have been public servants such as military, fireman, policeman, and medical, and many others from very vast careers.
+I've seen many transgender people that have been public servants such as military, fireman, policeman, and medical, and many others from very vast careers.
 I've known of none that intended to hurt or cause harm to anyone intentionally.
-As with anything that is considered abnormal there is sometimes hurt that comes from the fear, anger, by the shock of such news of a loved one being gender different.
-I say proceed with caution if you choose the internet to gain knowledge as many websites can be extreme.
+As with anything that is considered abnormal there is sometimes hurt that comes from the fear, anger, and shock of such news of a loved one being gender different.
+I say proceed with caution if you choose the internet to gain knowledge as some websites can be extreme.
 There are however many support groups, some websites and some counselors with very good information.
 Most transgender people just want to enjoy life.
 While all of us have very different needs and wants from being trans the best results come by communicating.
 Remember that no one has any perfect explanation of why transgender people need to express there selves.
-I do encourage anyone having serious issues with this to seek professional help.
+I do encourage anyone having serious issues with gender to seek professional help.
 Each relationship be it family, friend, or public will have to sort through dealing with the gender issue.
 While I can't tell anyone how to feel about trans please remember that being patient and communicating the best possible results can usually be achieved.

 Let me remind you that I in no way a professional with any of this.
 I do encourage any one that is having serious issues understanding transgender issues to seek out information.
 There are support groups that are available all across our country.
 I don't like to here about others who have hurt themselves cause of gender issues.
 Please seek out counseling if you feel you can't deal with this on your own.
 Don't be afraid to e-mail me with questions I'll answer them the best I can.